LandingHeart/fullstack-instagram-clone/README.md

 npx sequelize-cli db:migrate
 ```

-sequelizemeta will be created in database
+sequelizemeta will be created in database, this track the migration files

-1. go to http://localhost:8080/api/post to get a json response
-2. npx sequelize-cli migration:create --name
-3.